WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 of keys, we would rather have
 [versioned DID documents](#Did-Document-Versioning).

-### Did Document Versioning - Micro Ledger Approach
+### Did Document Versioning - Micro-Ledger Approach

-The best:tm: approach to versioning is what is nowadays known as a "micro ledger", i.e. hash linked data blocks.
+The best:tm: approach to versioning is what is nowadays known as a "micro ledger", i.e. hash-linked data blocks.
 Notice that this is the data structure used in a block chain, but none of the methods discussed in this paper actually requires a distributed ledger to store/share the data.

-- did:webs uses KERI to have this micro ledger in form of an KERI event log.
+- `did:webs` uses KERI to have this micro ledger in form of an KERI event log.
-- The did:web2.0 proposal has the backward links as resolvable DID URIs, including the hash (id), directly in the DID document in a new `"previous"` field.
+- The `did:web2.0` proposal has the backward links as resolvable DID URIs, including the hash (id), which are placed directly in the DID document in a new `"previous"` field.
-- did:webplus links to the previous DID document via including a `prevDIDDocumentSelfSignature` field, which is the most traditional form of linking the blocks found e.g. in the bitcoin data structure
+- `did:webplus` links to the previous DID document by including a `prevDIDDocumentSelfSignature` field, which is the most traditional form of linking blocks (e.g. in the bitcoin data structure).

 ```mermaid
 flowchart TD